achalrajyaguru/cmpe283-assignment-1/Assignment 1/README.md

 	2. sudo apt-get upgrade
 	3. sudo reboot

 After this your linux system is ready to run the setup.
+After reboot you will need to login in to your linux system.

-Steps to
+Steps to run the program:

+Step-1 :

+First you will need to install git in your system

+- sudo apt-get install git-all

+You can also try

+- sudo apt install git

+If you already have git on your system then you can type

+- git --version

+You can reinstall git by using
+- sudo apt-get update